Step 1: Report a Flood

-If you've experienced external flooding caused by a failure of our drainage system, you may claim an amount equivalent to half your annual sewerage charges, from a minimum of £75 to a maximum of £500.
+If you've experienced external flooding caused by a failure of our systems, you may claim an amount equivalent to half your annual sewerage charges, from a minimum of £75 to a maximum of £500.

 To claim, you’ll need to apply within three months of the incident.
-You’ll need to download the External Flooding claim form or fill in the Get in touch form.
+The first step is to fill in our External Flooding claim form or get in touch.

 These payments are not compensation or an admission of liability.

 - We’ll write to you within 20 working days of the incident.
 The letter will include the following information:

 - what steps we have to take as a direct result of the incident